 With Father’s Day arriving on Sunday, June 16, family legends about dad’s money acumen may surface as the backyard grilling begins.
 As you reminisce, you may realize how much of Dad’s advice you’ve incorporated in your own household.

 What kind of financial advice did your father pass on to you?
-We asked our team of specialists at Commerce Trust Company what counsel their fathers shared with them growing up.
+We asked our team of specialists at Commerce Trust what counsel their fathers shared with them growing up.
 See if these words of financial wisdom resonate in your household as we celebrate Father’s Day.